dankovacek/run_of_river_intro/content/_build/html/_sources/intro.md

 ## Preamble

 In 2016 I began teaching *EENG 8222: Run-of-River Hydropower* at BCIT.
 Each year I asked students for feedback on the course, and what they find most engaging about their other courses.
-The response is generally that students want to work on problems that resemble the day-to-day processes and problems common in industry.  <s>So we spent 12 weeks learning how to format datetime columns in Microsoft Excel.</s>  In response, I set out to create a series of tasks adapted from my work experience in identifying hydropower resources in various places around the world.
+The response is generally that students want to work on problems that resemble the day-to-day processes and problems common in industry.  <s>So we spent 12 weeks learning how to format datetime columns in Microsoft Excel.</s>  In response, I set out to create a series of modules adapted from my fourteen years of professional experience in the hydropower industry.

 ```{figure} img/sierra_leone.JPG
 ---